Media Upload and Requirements

 | Maximum file size | 50 MB per image |

-| Supported formats | JPEG, PNG, WebP |
+| Supported formats | JPEG, PNG, GIF, WebP |

-| Output format | JPEG (all images are converted before upload) |
+| Output format | JPEG (PNG files are auto-converted) |

-| Format | Extension | Accepted on Upload | Notes |
+| Format | MIME Type | Accepted on Upload | Notes |

 |---|

-| JPEG | .jpg, .jpeg | Yes | Uploaded as-is |
+| JPEG | image/jpeg | Yes | Uploaded as-is |

-| PNG | .png | Yes | Auto-converted to JPEG before upload |
+| PNG | image/png | Yes | Auto-converted to JPEG before upload |

-| WebP | .webp | Yes | Uploaded as-is |
+| WebP | image/webp | Yes | Uploaded as-is |

 Video Requirements